superbrobenji/Shifttech/ReadMe.md

 `module.exports = { googleClientID: <your clienet id>, googleClientSectret: <your client secret>, mongoURI: <your mongoURI>, cookieKey: <any string>, stripePublishableKey: <your Stripe publishable key>, stripeSecretKey: <your stripe secret key>, };`

 3. run `node index.js` in the most root folder and `npm start` in the client folder

+# NB
+## Stripe is in test mode!! to use the app use these test credit cards provided by Stripe at https://stripe.com/docs/testing